ilg-physics-ucsb/physics6-manual/6AL/MathLab2/MathLab2.md

 ![](imgs/QuadLinear.png)
 :::

 Notice how the the data starts above the fit, then goes below the fit, then back above the fit.
-Jillian recognizes that this means here data is not linear because the data she be randomly above and below the fit as in Figure 9.
+Jillian recognizes that this means her data is not linear because the data she be randomly above and below the fit as in Figure 9.

-She reads manufacturer data sheet for the second engine and learns the thrust should increase quadratically in time.
+She reads the manufacturer data sheet for the second engine and learns the thrust should increase quadratically in time.
 So she decides to fit a parabola to the data.
 This is her new plot.

 :::Figure:Figure
 ![](imgs/QuadQuad.png)